 Royal Meteorological Institute of Belgium, Brussels

-Has been a member of the Atmospheric Sciences faculty at Cornell University since 1987, and is the author of Statistical Methods in the Atmospheric Sciences (2011, Academic Press), which is in its third edition and has been continuously in print since 1995.
+Daniel S. Wilks has been a member of the Atmospheric Sciences faculty at Cornell University since 1987, and is the author of Statistical Methods in the Atmospheric Sciences (2011, Academic Press), which is in its third edition and has been continuously in print since 1995.
 Research areas include statistical forecasting, forecast postprocessing, and forecast evaluation.

 Department of Earth and Atmospheric Sciences, Cornell University, USA